AdrianRossouw/daemon-co-za/_posts/articles/2014-03-26-angular-reminded-me-of-drupal.md

 ---
 <div class='bs-callout bs-callout-info'>
 <p><strong>This post has nothing to do with any technical similarity
-between the two systems.</strong> It is the conclusion of a series of posts, in which I have attempted to understand why my instincts were telling me to avoid Angular.js at all costs.</p>
+between the two systems.</strong></p>
+<p>It is the conclusion of a series of posts, in which
+I have attempted to understand why my <a href='/2014/03/wrong-to-be-afraid-of-angular'>instincts were telling me to avoid Angular.js</a> at all costs.</p>
 </div>

 ### Conflicting Emotions